kubernetes/website/content/en/blog/_posts/2020-04-22-Supporting-the-Evolving-Ingress-Specification-in-Kubernetes-1.18.md

 Paths can now define different matching behaviors using the `pathType` field.
 The field will default to a value of `ImplementationSpecific`, which uses the same matching rules as the [Ambassador Mappings](https://www.getambassador.io/docs/latest/topics/using/mappings/) prefix field and previous Ingress specification for backward compatibility reasons.

 ### Kubernetes Ingress Controllers
 A comprehensive [list of Kubernetes ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) is available in the Kubernetes documentation.
 Currently, Ambassador is the only ingress controller that supports these new additions to the ingress specification.
-Powered by the [Envoy Proxy](https://www.envoyproxy.io), Ambassador is the fastest way for you to try out the new you can try out the new ingress specification today.
+Powered by the [Envoy Proxy](https://www.envoyproxy.io), Ambassador is the fastest way for you to try out the new ingress specification today.

 Check out the following resources: